AnBera/BoggleGame/README.md

 * Not tested in ie.
 * No third party JS library/ Framework has been used (not even Jquey).
 The Application is written purely in Javascript, HTML and CSS.
 * Few configurations like board size, dictionary file path, board configuration file path and the game time can be configured by changing the values of BOGGLE_CONFIG object fields in app.js.
 Later it can be exposed to user in order to make the game configurable.
+* Now you can select as well as type a word in the textbox.
+* For quick addition and ease of use, adding the word by pressing RETURN / ENTER key is also introduced.
+* Only alphabet and asterisk (*) are allowed to be entered in textbox.
+* Color Condition (Hover over each resulting word to see the meaning of the color) ~
+    - If a word is present in board and in dictionary then it will be in 'Right Words' list having color GREEN
+    - If a word is present in board but not in dictionary then it will be in 'Wrong Words' list having color AMBER
+    - If a word is not present in board the it will be in 'Wrong Words' list having color RED

 ## Prerequisites & Setup